webpack/extract-text-webpack-plugin/README.md

 }
 ```

-It moves every `require("style.css")` in entry chunks into a separate css output file.
+It moves every `require("style.css")` in entry chunks into a separate css output file, based on the order the `require()` calls were encountered.
 So your styles are no longer inlined into the javascript, but separate in a css bundle file (`styles.css`).
 If your total stylesheet volume is big, it will be faster because the stylesheet bundle is loaded in parallel to the javascript bundle.

 Advantages: